Professor Bertram Opitz

 Bertram Opitz studied Biophysics at the Russian State University in Moscow, Russia.
 He was a PhD student at the Max-Planck-Institute for Human Cognitive and Brain Sciences, Leipzig and received his doctoral degree in 2000.
 Until autumn 2001 he continued working as a post-doc researcher and then moved to Saarland University as an Assistant Professor for Cognitive Neuroscience.
 Bertram joined the Brain & Behaviour Group in August 2012 as a Professor for Neuroimaging.
+Since 2015 he is leading the Brain and Behaviour Group.

 Areas of specialism